magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 * Nullable scalars or data interfaces: for example `string|null`.
 It is prohibited to use just `null`

-* `void` for async operations
+* `void`

+6.4.3.2.
+Service contracts SHOULD support batch data processing.
+For example, entity persisting method SHOULD accept an array of entities to persist instead of a single entity.
+Customizations via plugins SHOULD be adjusted respectively.

+6.4.3.3.
+Batch retrieval operations MUST accept `SearchCriteriaInterface` and return `SearchResultInterface` to support pagination.

 6.4.3.4.
-Service contracts SHOULD support batch data whenever possible.
-For example, entity persisting interface SHOULD accept an array of entities to persist instead of a single entity.
-Customizations via plugins must be adjusted respectively.
-Batch retrieval operations MUST accept `SearchCriteriaInterface` and return `SearchResultInterface` to support pagination.
+Batch operations that modify state MUST accept an array of entities and return a response object which contains:

+* An array of successfully processed items

+* An array of items with retriable errors

+* An array of items with non-retriable errors

 6.4.3.5.
-All services which modify the state MUST support asynchronous execution.
-Void MUST be used as return type, the status of the operation MAY be checked by polling of the respective query operation.
-Create operations MUST support UUID generated on the client side.
+Batch operations that modify state SHOULD be implemented in the most performant manner and SHOULD NOT load modified entities to generate response.

 6.4.3.6.
+Asynchronous invocation of the command services SHOULD be supported by the web API framework.

+6.4.3.7.
+Operation UUID MAY be provided by the client during service invocation.
+UUID MUST allow the client to get the operation status information.

+6.4.3.8.
 Data objects returned by service contracts SHOULD be fully loaded to ensure consistency.

 6.4.4.
 Service Implementation

 6.4.4.1.
-Service data interfaces MUST extend from `Magento\Framework\Api\ExtensibleDataInterface`.
+Service data interfaces SHOULD extend from `Magento\Framework\Api\ExtensibleDataInterface`.
 The only exception is when extensibility is not desired, like in case of value-objects.

 6.4.4.2.
 Extensible data interfaces MUST NOT form hierarchies.
 If interface `MyInterface` extends `ExtensibleDataInterface`, there must be no interfaces extending `MyInterface`.
 Otherwise a list of extension attributes will be shared for all extensible interfaces in the hierarchy.